 Saudi Arabian Fertilizers Company is a Saudi Joint Stock Company (the "Company" or "SAFCO") incorporated under Royal Decree Number M/13 dated 11 Jumada' I 1385H (corresponding to 7 September 1965).
-The Company was initially registered in the city of Dammam Commercial Registration number 2050001841 dated 1 Dhul-al-Hijjah 1385H (corresponding to 24 March 1966), and later on the Company's head office was shifted to City commercial registration Industrial with number dated 29 Shawwal 1411 H (corresponding to 14 May 1991).
+The Company was initially registered in the city of Dammam with Commercial Registration number 2050001841 dated 1 Dhul-al-Hijjah 1385H (corresponding to 24 March 1966), and later on the Company's head office was shifted to Al-Jubail Industrial City with commercial registration number 2055002359 dated 29 Shawwal 1411 H (corresponding to 14 May 1991).
 The previous commercial registration was initially converted to a branch.
 In 2013, the Board decided to cancel the branch's commercial registration.